rpellerin/rpellerin.github.io/content/triathlon-checklist.md

 Authors: Romain Pellerin
 Summary: My checklist of things to take for a triathlon

+# 💧 Hydration strategy on the bike

+That's something that needs to be figured weeks in advance, in case additional equipment is required.
+Multiple things to consider:

+- Grabbing bidons from volunteers at aid stations can be tricky, [bidons are hard to grab even at low speed](https://www.instagram.com/reel/DIDstmxttmD).
+- [Aero bidons](https://www.canyon.com/en-de/gear/accessories/bike-accessories/cycling-water-bottle/canyon-fuel-aero-bottle/9102280.html) are not necessarily a good idea since you cannot swap the bidons with standard bidons during the ride, if you run out of water.
+I believe they're only appropriate for olympic distance triathlons or shorter.
+- Bidons can be stored in the frame (2 bidons maximum), between the aero bars (usually 1, sometimes 2 bidons) or behind the saddle (2 bidons maximum, maybe 3?).
+- [Fully integrated hydration systems](https://www.canyon.com/en-de/gear/accessories/bike-accessories/cycling-water-bottle/canyon-speedmax-hydration-system/10014133.html) exist but the aero gain is very marginal, and those systems are expensive.
+Also, they need to be refilled, they cannot be swapped during the race like bidons.

+Considering that it's hard to predict how much water one will drink, it's best to ensure to be able to swap empty bottles with new ones.
+Also, because of the difficulty of grabbing bottles, it's probably best to carry all the water/isotonic drink one will need.
+Therefore, my recommendation would be to store two standards bidons in the frame, and one optional additional bottle behind the saddle for a 70.3.
+For a full IronMan, I'd probably consider 4 in total (2 in the frame, 2 behind the saddle).
+Trading empty bottles for full ones will always remain an option in case of hot weather.

 # 📅 To change on the bike weeks ahead of the race

 Make sure to ride a few times with the new gear.